b9chris/flxhr-jquery-packed/README.md

 In response to these concerns the `load_script` method and other lazy-loading code is removed.
 Two features are also removed: IE-only VBS-file based binary support, and XML document support (since modern AJAX is really AJAJ - json is fetched, not XML).

 This project's js files can be minified into a single slimmer script that works alone (with its 2 related .swf files on the server ready to be fetched) or inlined directly into HTML (preferably at the end of the body tag).
 Minified, the total jquery plugin comes to 31k, and the 2 swf files add an additional 12k.
 The total minified package weighs 43k, a savings of 14%.
-Future versions may save more.
+It's likely you could fork this repo and save even more with some wise code elimination and simplification.

 ## Usage ##